Remove the fanfare and most writing advice boils down to read more, write more, and get better feedback.

 Let’s talk about that first one.
 If writing is output, reading is often the most important input.
 You’ll understand what makes Hemingway’s writing exceptional (or overrated) by reading his books, not from taking his advice.
 Study your idols; that is a more rewarding and reliable strategy.

-1. Revising Prose by Richard Lanham
+1. Revising Prose

 A book I recommend for its memorable examples.
 My favorite comes from Warren Buffet, who has a deep rooted respect for clear communication within companies.
 His own shareholder letters are so well written that they are often considered the gold standard for the medium.